Salt69/HS-Grabber/README.md

 - [ ] 10 Star = video tutorial
 - [ ] 15 Star = auto builder

+# :warning: Personal Purpose, we are not responsable of your acts  :warning:

 # How to use

 ## #1 : API Hosting